 The instructor communicates and networks with people all around the world to develop innovative tactics, techniques and procedures to share with their students.
 TLAER, Inc’s ongoing research and development focus on simple and practical applications with student-suggested improvements.
 Courses are updated constantly, allowing students to learn the most current methods and equipment in each course.
 Instructors are horse and cattle people so they know about the behavior of animals and people and how that applies on-scene.

-NEXT COURSE: Saturday & Sunday, November 5-6 at Yamhill County Fairgrounds, McMinnville, Oregon.
+NEXT COURSE: NEW DATE: Friday & Saturday, November 19-20 at Yamhill County Fairgrounds, McMinnville, Oregon.
 Space is limited.
 REGISTER HERE

 THE AWARENESS COURSE WILL COVER: